organisciak/dissertation/document/5_design_objective.md

  * Pinterest contains very little information about the source web document.
    It is feasible to crawl the full text of the source, but as it stands, a Pinterest 'pin' alone offers a record of a _single person's interpretation_ of the source.
  * Since the primary form of Pinterest document is a human reaction to a web document, the user contributions on the site may have possible future use for web retrieval.
- * For the purpose of this study, collecting relevance judgments for retrieved pins, the image-centric form is the type of task that crowds should be capable at.
+ * For the purpose of this study, collecting relevance judgments for retrieved pins, the image-centric format is the type of task that crowds should be adept at.
    Good tasks should focus on one thing, with little context switching [@_guidelines_2014], and understanding an image is a quick, natural activity for people [@von_ahn_games_2006].

 Finally, Pinterest is an interesting but understudied website.